Liberal welfare reforms: Workers

-The Regulations of 1907 for the manufacture of paints and colours prohibited women and young persons from manipulating lead colour (defined as any dry carbonate of lead, red lead or any colour containing either of these substances) and ordered monthly medical examinations of all employees engaged in a lead process.
-Regulations introduced that same year concerning the heading of yarn dyed by means of a lead compound prohibited the employment of young persons and prescribed the medical examination "of all workers in the process once every three months".
 The Trade Boards Act 1909 (9 Edw.
 7. c.
 22) created boards to set minimum wage criteria that were legally enforceable.
 The main provision was to set minimum wages in certain trades with the history of low wages, because of surplus of available workers, the presence of women workers, or the lack of skills.
 At first it applied to four industries: chain-making, ready-made dresses. paper-box making, and the machine-made lace and finishing trade.
 About 70 per cent of their 200,000 workers were women.
-It was later expanded to coal mining and then to other industries with a preponderance of unskilled manual labour by the Trade Boards Act 1918 (8 & 9 Geo.
-5. c.
-32), and by the Agricultural Wages (Regulation) Act 1924 (14 & 15 Geo.
-5. c.
-37) to farm labourers.
+Trade Boards were later extended to include the coal industry under the Coal Mines (Minimum Wage) Act 1912.